Topological Phase Transitions of Interacting Fermions in the Presence of a Commensurate Magnetic Flux: Spontaneous translation invariance breaking

 \subsection{Fractional quantum Hall effect}

-We now discuss the more general case of fractional fillings, in particular the fractional quantum Hall effect (FQHE).
+We now discuss the more general case of fractional fillings, in particular the fractional quantum Hall effect (FQHE) of which the Hofstadter model provides an excellent platform for~\cite{Lon, Haf2, Ger, And}.
 Here, a genuine many-body treatment is inevitable as the presence of quasiparticles in a topologically ordered system does not permit the usual mean-field ansatz~\footnote{This does not rule out the possibility of a mean-field ansatz in terms of an effective quasiparticle Hamiltonian~\cite{Zha}}.
 In contrast to integer fillings, ground state degeneracy is enforced by the generalized LSM theorem in the fractional Hall insulating phase and the LSM-type theorem becomes~\cite{Mat}

 with $q \rho = \bar{m}/D$ and coprime $\bar{m}, D$, where $D$ is equal to the ground state degeneracy and $C$, which is now to be interpreted as the Chern number per ground state, is a rational fraction of $D$.
 We will argue why the characteristic topological properties of these ground states, among others the LSM-type theorem Eq.~(\ref{Eq:fractional_relation}), are protected by magnetic translation symmetry before arguing why CDW states are trivial nevertheless.